isabelwang30/ScPyDR/README.md

 scpydr [DATADIR] [other options]
 ```

-To run `scPyDR` on a small test example (see `benchmark/data` in this repo):
+To run `scPyDR`'s PCA function on a small test example (see `benchmark/data` in this repo):
 ```
 scpydr benchmark/data
 ```

-With the same test example, to run `scPyDR`'s PCA and UMAP functions:
+With the same test example, to run both `scPyDR`'s PCA and UMAP functions:
 ```
 scpydr benchmark/data -u
 ```